BjarkeHautop/ChessEngine.jl/docs/src/starting.md

 ## Using the Engine

-We can generate a move using the chess engine:
+To generate a move using the engine we can use `search`:

 ```julia
 result = search(board; depth=3, opening_book=nothing)